Myles Peart-Harris: 2023–24 and loan to Portsmouth

+2024–25 and loan to Swansea City

+Ahead of the 2024–25 pre-season, Peart-Harris worked with a strength and conditioning coach and he then had a full involvement in the pre-season match programme.
+He made just one EFL Cup substitute appearance early in the regular season, prior to joining Championship club Swansea City on a season-long loan.
+Peart-Harris was predominantly deployed as a winger during his spell and by early March 2025, when he suffered a season-ending back injury, he had made 30 appearances and scored three goals.
+Earlier in the season, Brentford triggered the one-year option on Peart-Harris' contract.

 International career

 Peart-Harris won five caps for England at U16 level during the 2017–18 season.
 He was an unused substitute during England's three 2019 European U17 Championship elite round qualifying matches in March 2019, but was not named in the squad for the tournament finals.
 Peart-Harris was called into an U19 training camp in November 2020.
+Peart-Harris was called up to a Jamaica U23 training camp in March 2024.

 Style of play

 Peart-Harris has been described as "a dynamic midfield player and he drives forward with the ball.
 He has great quality on the ball.
 He can score goals and deliver assists.
 He is great at arriving in the penalty area at the right time".
+He is "comfortable receiving the ball from deep to help build up play, operating as a box-to-box midfielder or behind the striker".

+Personal life

+Peart-Harris is of Jamaican descent.
+He grew up in Isleworth and attended Isleworth and Syon School.
+As of July 2024, Peart-Harris was living in Surrey.